 Online counselling (also known as ecounselling or cyber counselling ) is a relatively new medium for offering personal support.
-In my practice I offer online counselling and I also offer Supervision and Educational services online.
+In my practice all counselling sessions are delivered online and I also offer Supervision and Educational services online.

 As a PACFA registered Clinical Counsellor, my practice is grounded within the PACFA Ethical Framework.
 Online counselling requires specific practices and takes some preparation by the client for client safety.